DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/06_guide_DIY.md

 The *META-INF* and *OEBPS* directories and the *mimetype* file are required components, and are an important part of what constitutes an EPUB:

-* The *META-INF* folder contains an XML file (*container.xml*) which directs the e-reader software to an inventory (an .opf file) of all the files used by the publication.
+* The *META-INF* folder contains an XML file (*container.xml*) which directs the e-reader device or application to an inventory (an .opf file) of all the files used by the publication.

 * The *OEBPS* folder is the location where all of the publication's content (HTML files, images, audio, video, etc.) is stored; subdirectories are allowed but not mandatory.
-The .opf file (traditionally named *content.opf*) is a key component; this contains the metadata for the EPUB, and is in turn referenced by the aforementioned *container.xml* file.
+The .opf file (traditionally named *content.opf*) is a key component; this file contains the metadata for the EPUB, and is in turn referenced by the aforementioned *container.xml* file.
 You may also see another file with a .ncx extension (traditionally *toc.ncx*), which contains the hierarchical table of contents for the EPUB, however this file is optional as it is not part of the EPUB specification.

 * *Mimetype* is a file which contains a single line describing the EPUB file as 'application/epub+zip'; this file allows e-readers to check whether the file is actually an EPUB which they can read.

 These three components form the basic structure of an EPUB, and are required in order for the file to be a valid EPUB.
-For a formal specification of EPUB3, see the overview at idpf.org which defines the semantics and conformance requirements for EPUB publications.[^idpf.org]
+For a formal specification of EPUB3, see the overview at idpf.org which defines the semantics and conformance requirements for EPUB publications. [^idpf.org]

 ###Creating your own EPUB

 Most of the elements of an EPUB can be produced manually in a text editor.
-Text editors are used for editing plain-text files such as HTML files and should not to be confused with word processors such as Microsoft Word or Apple's Pages (though it is of course entirely possible to create and edit text files using a word processor).
+Text editors are used for editing plain-text files such as HTML files, and should not to be confused with word processors such as Microsoft Word or Apple's Pages (though it is of course entirely possible to create and edit text files using a word processor).
 Popular text editors include BBEdit, TextWrangler or TextMate for Mac, or NotePad++ and PSPad for Windows.
 The following is a step-by-step description of the process of creating a very simple EPUB.

 ####Creating the required files and directories